eddelbuettel/duckdb-mlpack/README.md

 ## TODO

 - [Partionally DONE: linear regression] More examples of model fitting and prediction
-- [Partionally DONE] Maybe set up model serialization into table to predict on new data
+- [DONE] Maybe set up model serialization into table to predict on new data
 - Ideally: Work out how to `SELECT` from multiple tables
 - [DONE] Else maybe `SELECT` into temp. tables and pass temp. table names into routine
 - [DONE] Read parameters from auxiliary table
 - ~~Maybe add `mlpack` as a `git submodule`~~ CMake now pulls it in as a dependency
+- [DONE] Submit as duckdb community extension

 ## Acknowledgements

-Ryan Curtin has been very helpful during design discussions and with endless CMake tips.
+Ryan Curtin has been very helpful for design discussions and with endless CMake tips and tricks.

 ## Author